chukwukaokeke/Amazon-Scrape-project/README.md

 # Amazon-Scrape-project
-Access amazon website and pull data on a product e.g Price, title, price etc.
+Access amazon website and pull data on a product e.g Price and title

 Libraries Used:
 BeautifulSoup,